 Most nerve fibers inside and outside the brain are wrapped with many layers of tissue composed of a fat (lipoprotein) called myelin.
 These layers form the myelin sheath.
-Much like the insulation around an electrical wire, the myelin sheath enables electrical impulses to be conducted along the nerve fiber with speed and accuracy.
+Much like the insulation around an electrical wire, the myelin sheath enables nerve signals (electrical impulses) to be conducted along the nerve fiber with speed and accuracy.
 When the myelin sheath is damaged, nerves do not conduct electrical impulses normally.
 Sometimes the nerve fibers are also damaged.

 If the sheath is able to repair and regenerate itself, normal nerve function may return.
 However, if the sheath is severely damaged, the underlying nerve fiber can die.
 Nerve fibers in the central nervous system (brain and spinal cord) cannot fully regenerate themselves.
 Thus, these nerve cells are permanently damaged.

 Some disorders that cause demyelination affect mainly the central nervous system.
 Others, such as chronic inflammatory demyelinating polyneuropathy, affect mainly nerves in other parts of the body.